chronomq/chronomq/README.md

 the start of each rotation.
 This way, we maintain a total order on `trigger_at` times for all Jobs that we accept responsibility for.

+## Notes

-- `ulimit -Sv 500000` 500mb mem limit for load testing mem leaks locally
+- Use `ulimit -Sv 500000` 500mb mem limit for load testing mem leaks locally

+## Running

+- `goyaad -addr localhost:11300 -s localhost:8125` starts the goyaad server listening at 11300 on localhost and sends statsd metrics to 8125.
+- Run `goyaad -help` for more information